mikegreen/activity-scheduler/prompt.md

 5. Vehicles

 The organization's staff members take these clients on activities.
+# Vehicles & Transportation Rules
-Usually they take the org's vehicles, as the vehicles file has their inventory.
-But occasionally one of the staff will use their car, especially if an org vehicle is broke.
+- Usually the staff members take the org's vehicles, as the vehicles file has their inventory.
+- But occasionally one of the staff will use their car, especially if an org vehicle is unavailable.
-The locations defined are zip codes in the Boulder-Colorado area.
+- The locations defined are zip codes in the Boulder-Colorado area.
 These are important as you might need to calculate distances from clients and activities to understand how a schedule can be created and managed.

 - 1 client can only attend one activity in each AM/PM
 - Every client and staff member needs to have lunch